reiinakano/reiinakano.github.io/_posts/2019-11-15-solving-probability.md

 ### Conclusions and future work

-make no mistake, this is a toy problem. the space of questions is extremely limited and, (SPECULATION) on its own, is unlikely to lead to any general knowledge of probability.
+make no mistake, this is a toy problem. the space of questions is extremely limited and, (SPECULATION) on its own, is unlikely to lead to any general knowledge of probability. in fact, one can see that with a calculator, all the network needs to learn is how to count letters, decrement small numbers, and copy intermediate outputs.

 ### Acknowledgments